 New efforts at urban renewal are also being prioritized in Tacoma's various neighborhood serving business districts.
-For example, over the course of the last year and a half, the Lincoln Business District has benefitted from City funds targeted use for public improvements and streetscape beautification.
+For example, over the course of the last year and a half, the Hilttop Neighborhood benefitted from the new construciton of a 26 unit mixed-income apartment complex at the former Valhalla hall site. of the 26 units, nine (9) units will be made available to low income households whose income does not exceed 50% of the area's median income (AMI).
+In addition, the Lincoln Business District has benefitted from City funds targeted use for public improvements and streetscape beautification.
 At the same time, it is anticipated that TCRA funds will be made available for business development loans, other streetscape improvements and community development projects as they arise.
-Within the residential neighborhoods immediately surrounding the Lincoln Business District, a marketing campaign was initiated to highlight the City's down payment assistance and home owner occupied rehabilitation and single family residence acquisition, rehabilitation and resale programs.
-Other areas such as the McKinley Business District are also benefitting from an initial feasibility study that will determine the possibility of adaptively reusing a former police substation by turning it into artist lofts.
+Other areas such as the McKinley Business District are also benefitting from adaptively reusing a former police substation by turning it into artist lofts where a mix of units will be offered to households at or below 50, 60 and 80% AMI.